DavidKJones/KD-Trees/src/readme.txt

 	It uses a private recursive method that will check if the point in that node intersects wit the predefined range.
 If it does then we check it's two children as well.
-If it does intersect with the range then we push that point into a stack and when all succesful points have been checked we return the stack.
+If it does intersect with the range then we push that point into a stack and when all successful points have been checked we return the stack.

 /******************************************************************************
  *  Describe your method for nearest neighbor search in a kd-tree.
  *****************************************************************************/
-	We compare the distance from the defined point to all the points inside the tree.
-We keep track of which point is currently closest and iterate through.
+	We loop traverse through the kd-tree by determining if the current node(starts off at the root), left node, or the right node has the shortest distance and setting the new current node to the node that contains the closest point.
+We keep going until we come to the end of the tree or if the current node is actually contains the shortest distance.

 /******************************************************************************
  *  How many nearest neighbor calculations can your brute-force